Khdr Hajoyan: Early years

 From May 12, 2010, to 2021, became the Editor-in-Chief of "Ezdikhana" newspaper.
 On June 28, 2011, he assumed the position of First Deputy Chairman of the National Union of Yezidis.
 In 2013 Graduated from Yerevan State University, Faculty of Law.
 In 2015 he graduated from the Faculty of Archeology with a master's degree in the same university.

 He participated in various international programs related to legal and social development, cooperation, and intercultural dialogue.
 In his spare time, he composes, writes lyrics and music for several well-known Yezidi songs.
 He is one of the co-founders of the Yezidi IP TV channel "Ezidkhan" and the head of its Armenian branch.
 Together with the leader Aziz Tamoyan and Hasan Tamoyan Khdr Hajoyan is the co-author of five and 11th-grade textbooks, like "Yezidi Language and Literature".

 Khdr Hajoyan is Aziz Tamoyan's grandson.
-He was his son and his right hand.
+He was his grandson and his right hand.